 Sometimes the injury is so small that people do not even go to a doctor.
 Injuries that involve a foreign body (such as a splinter, dirt, or bullet fragments) and dead tissue (such as burns, frostbite, gangrene, or crush injuries) are more likely to cause tetanus.

 Occasionally, tetanus results when the uterus is damaged during an induced abortion or childbirth.
-In developing countries, soil contamination of the stump of the umbilical cord can cause tetanus in newborns.
+Soil contamination of the stump of the umbilical cord, which may occur in parts of the world with inadequate sanitation, can cause tetanus in newborns.

 Tetanus bacteria produce spores.
 Spores are an inactive (dormant) form of bacteria.
 Spores enable bacteria to survive when environmental conditions are difficult.
 When conditions are favorable, spores grow into bacteria.
 Clostridium tetani bacteria produce tetanus toxins.
 These toxins travel throughout the body and prevent certain nerves from sending signals to other nerves.
 As a result, muscles contract involuntarily, causing stiffness and painful muscle spasms.

 Vaccination during childhood plus booster doses every 10 years during adulthood can prevent tetanus.
 Thus, tetanus occurs mainly in people who have not been vaccinated or not kept their vaccinations up to date.
-This situation is more common in developing countries.
 In the United States, the risk of developing tetanus is high for the following:

 Tetanus symptoms usually begin about 5 to 10 days after the injury but may begin up to about 50 days later.